How Can Your Body Image Affect You?

 Getty Images

 Individuals who are experiencing an overwhelming negative body image may benefit from seeking professional help.
+Working with a mental health professional might provide a foundation for self-acceptance through eating healthy, appreciating one’s body, and positive self-talk.

-When someone is experiencing negative body image, the thought of going into new environments with new people can feel overwhelming.
+When someone is experiencing a negative body image, the thought of going into new environments with new people can feel overwhelming.
 As a result, those living with related conditions may not feel empowered to seek the care they need—possibly delaying results and success in treatment.
-Online therapy can be a helpful way to address this risk, possibly offering a more accessible and affordable way for some.
+Online therapy can be a helpful way to address this risk, possibly offering a more flexible and affordable way for some.

 Online therapy has been scientifically suggested to be successful in treating body image disorders, possibly offering a convenient and effective alternative to in-person sessions.
-In a study published in the British Medical Journal, researchers found data that suggested a minimum of a 31% improvement that was maintained up to 3 months after treatment.
+In a study published in the British Medical Journal, researchers found details that suggested a minimum of a 31% improvement that was maintained up to three months after treatment.
 Patients also self-reported feelings of satisfaction pertaining to the treatment method and its subsequent efficacy.

 Takeaway

 Your body image can affect several aspects of your life.
 Understanding the range of effects body image can have can support you in attaining a higher quality of life and a higher degree of intrinsic self-compassion.
-Many find that a healthy relationship with your body may improve your self-esteem, self-confidence and mental health.
+Many find that a healthy relationship with your body may improve your self-esteem, self-confidence, and mental health.
 Online therapy can be a helpful tool to build and maintain self-image.
 BetterHelp can connect you with an online therapist in your area of need.

 Learn how to honor your body